 (Note: the figures above assume an 8% return)

-If you think about what those extra dollars will do for your financial goals, with the knowledge that you’ll be earning this money (almost) automatically — you might start to feel giddy with glee (I know I do).
+If you think about what those extra dollars will do for your financial goals, knowing that you’ll be earning this money (almost) automatically — you might start to feel giddy with glee (I know I do).

 And coupled with what you’ve learned today — you now have a strategy you can put into practice that will allow you to accomplish it with ease.
 You simply need to take the first step.